 What happens if my kayak flips over?

-Our weather in the Pacific Northwest is generally pleasant from May through until the end of September.
-The temperature will vary slightly depending on which area you visit.
-In the Johnstone Strait area, the weather will generally be cooler than what you may see on the forecast for Campbell River – sometimes by as much as 10 degrees.
-Fog is very common on summer mornings, however this nearly always clears at midday to make way for clear skies and sun.
-Although it is uncommon, it can rain in the summer.
-A good rule of thumb is to be prepared for any type of weather and you will stay comfortable.
-Layering is the key, and it allows you to put on or take off layers while on the water if you need to.
+Our weather in the Pacific Northwest is generally pleasant from May through until September.
+In the Johnstone Strait & Broughton Archipelago area, the weather will generally be cooler than what you may see on the forecast for Campbell River – sometimes by as much as 10 degrees.
+Fog is very common on summer mornings, however, this nearly always clears at midday.
+Although it is uncommon, it can rain in the summer, be prepared for any type of weather and you will stay comfortable.
+Layering is the key.
+It allows you to put on or take off layers while on the water if you need to.
 If you are very concerned about the weather then we recommend our base-camping style tours as these campsites have covered eating and lounge areas as well as dry tents to come home to at the end of every day.
 On our expedition style tours we carry tarps but we are a little more at the mercy of mother nature in these more rustic style campsites.

 All of our campsites are in wilderness settings, and shelter is provided by the tents and tarps we carry with us.
 We seek out sites with beautiful surroundings and those that offer solitude; these are all undeveloped and may be clearings in the forest or space on the beach.
 There may be times (on occasion) when we are camping next to another group of kayakers.
 Campsite choice will be based on weather conditions, route choice and group size and preference.

-There is very little fresh water in the Johnstone Strait area.
+There is very little fresh water to be found.
 Therefore, seawater is your best bet for washing up.
 Please use biodegradable, environmentally friendly soap brands.
-Toilet facilities are not common, although some campsites may have pit toilets and we carry a portable toilet.
-Your guide will generally designate an area or system that works for ensuring your privacy.
-We are very accustomed to making sure all of our guests feel as comfortable and informed as possible in this regard – please feel free to ask us any questions you might have, before or during your tour.
+Toilet facilities are not common in most wilderness settings, although some areas may have pit toilets.
+We also carry a portable toilet system.
+Your guide will generally designate an area that works for ensuring your privacy.
+We are very accustomed to making sure all of our guests feel comfortable and informed – please feel free to ask us any questions you might have, before or during your tour.